Parshas Acharei Mos-Kedoshim

 Now, like I mentioned before, in this day and age such an idea is extremely remote from our minds.
 To resemble Hashem?!
 Even if we’ll give ourselves the credit of being maaminim – we believe in Hashem implicitly – but still the concept of imitating Hashem seems so impractical, so unrealistic to our Brooklyn minds or to our Los Angeles minds!
 And that’s because we have a very abstract picture of Hakodosh Boruch Hu.
 He’s an idea – at best He’s a word in the siddur.

-Like the Navi Yeshayah said, Karov atah befihem – You are near to them in their mouths, v’rachok meikilyoseihem – but You’re far away from their insides.
+Like the Navi Yirmiyah said (12:2), Karov atah befihem – You are near to them in their mouths, v’rachok meikilyoseihem – but You’re far away from their insides.
 It means you talk about Him but you don’t think about Him too much.
 That’s the straight truth; to think about Hakodosh Boruch Hu is a chiddush to most people.
 Tell me the truth; during the day, how many times did you stop to meditate on Hashem?Unfortunately, we have to admit that we, the frummeh, are remiss in thinking about Hakodosh Boruch Hu.